 There are many shady characters and cultists in history who claimed to have the “authority of Moses!”
 Watch out!

 This serves to put the leaders on a pedestal.
 An island unto themselves.
 It also fuels the narcissistic agenda if the pastor is a narcissist.
 It is actually common to see narcissists pursuing the vocation of pastor.
 One thing that the leaders at my previous church told me was that if I kept asking questions, I would not enter the Promised Land.
 These people think they are stuck in another era.
-They lord it over their members like the are Israelites lost in the desert.
+They lord it over their members like they are Israelites lost in the desert.

 These verses are taken out of context and used to control others with fear.
 At the CC church I attended, the services ended with the pastor giving the benediction of Moses over the congregation.
 Men who resembled body guards surrounded him after the service.
 People thought he was a modern Moses, and they were afraid of him.
-We were told that the senior pastor was above accountability and it was unbiblical to question him even if he was caught in wrongdoing (shockingly, they taught that the conflict resolution process found in Matthew 18 did not apply to the leaders who were “vertically above everyone else”).
+We were told that the senior pastor was above all accountability and it was “unbiblical” to question him even if he was caught in wrongdoing (shockingly, they taught that the conflict resolution process found in Matthew 18 did not apply to the leaders who were “vertically above everyone else”).